Human composting: Judaism

-The Jewish Montefiore Cemetery and New Montefiore Cemetery in Long Island, New York forbid the scattering of organically reduced remains, as they also do with cremated remains.
+The Jewish Montefiore Cemetery and New Montefiore Cemetery in Long Island, New York, forbid the scattering of organically reduced remains, as they also do with cremated remains.

 Islam

 The Pacific Sun asked for the stance of Council of American Islamic Relations concerning California's legalization of human composting.
-The organization's deputy executive director replied that parts of the process are "prohibited under Islamic law" but that Islamic scholars "also recognize that every deceased person has the right to be buried in accordance with their own wishes or faith traditions."
+The organization's deputy executive director replied that parts of the process are "prohibited under Islamic law" but that Islamic scholars "also recognize that every deceased person has the right to be buried in accordance with their own wishes or faith traditions".

 Legal status

 Composting of human remains has required explicit authorization from jurisdictions with changes to environmental and professional licensing.
-Washington was the first U.S. state to legalize, regulate, and license the practice.
-Three burial businesses in the state of Washington offer human composting as of December 2022.
+Washington was the first US state to legalize, regulate, and license the practice as natural organic reduction.